While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

 It may feel like a missed opportunity, but don't despair - it happens to the best of us.

-This isn't really a "mistake" but it does seem to bother a lot of beginners.
+This isn't really a mistake but it does seem to bother a lot of beginners.
 The good news is, this is totally normal, even in experienced oneironauts.

 I once dreamed about giving an entire lecture on lucid dreaming without acknowledging that I was dreaming at the time.
 I only became lucid at the end when the professor came up to me and said "Let's try some lucid dreaming now."
 The revelation hit me like a brick.
-"Of course!
-I'm dreaming now!"

-This awareness can be defined as the subconscious mind or inner self.
-It is the part of your psyche that acts as a silent observer during the waking day, and plays out its interpretations of your life during all kinds of dreams at night.
+This awareness can be defined as part of a parallel processing system, a second consciousness, one who is an observer rather than executor of free will.
+It is the part of your self that acts as a silent observer during the waking day, and plays out its interpretations during your dreams at night.